dominykas/grunt-checkbranch/README.md

 ## The "checkbranch" task

 ### Overview
-Include the task as one of your multitasks, optionally passing the desired branch (default: `master`) after a colon.
-E.g`
+Include the task as one of your multitasks, optionally passing the desired branch (default: `master`) after a colon, e.g.:
 ```js
 grunt.registerTask("default", ["test", "checkbranch:develop", "deploy"]
 ```